fifth-postulate/solving-permutation-puzzles/manuscript/There-And-Back-Again.md

 # There...
 With a little more bookkeeping during the orbit algorithm we can keep track of some useful information.
-Most notably a standard permutation that brought the base to the are certain point in the orbit.
+Most notably a standard permutation that brought the base to the a certain point in the orbit.

 The only thing that needs to be changed is to keep track of the first known permutation that brings the base to the new number found to be in the orbit.
 We